Is It Safe To Travel By Bus During Pregnancy?

 Though traveling by bus during pregnancy has a few minor shortcomings, there are ways you can make your journey comfortable and relaxed.

-1. Be Transparent: Traveling particularly during office hours can be quite a pain with buses being crowded and every one seeming to be in a hurry.
+1. Be Transparent: Traveling particularly during office hours can be quite a pain with buses being crowded and everyone seeming to be in a hurry.

 • Always inform the bus conductor or your co-passengers that you are pregnant so that you can save yourself from being pushed around.
+You may also attach a ‘Baby on Board’ sign to your bag to let others know.

 • Also, if you are traveling a long journey out of the station, check the bus schedule in advance and plan accordingly.
 Informing the bus service about your pregnancy can help them facilitate a good seat with optimum air conditioning and extra support to make your journey less tiring and risky.